 Example of a Generated Container Recipe¶

-Below is an example of container recipe for that was generated by EasyBuild, using the following command:
+Below is an example of container recipe generated by EasyBuild, using the following command:

 eb Python-3.6.4-foss-2018a.eb OpenMPI-2.1.2-GCC-6.4.0-2.28.eb -C --container-base shub:shahzebsiddiqui/eb-singularity:centos-7.4.1708 --experimental

-It uses the shahzebsiddiqui/eb-singularity:centos-7.4.1708 base container image that is available from Singularity hub (see).
+It uses the shahzebsiddiqui/eb-singularity:centos-7.4.1708 base container image that is available from the Apptainer/Singularity hub (see this webpage).

 Bootstrap: shub From: shahzebsiddiqui/eb-singularity:centos-7.4.1708 %post yum --skip-broken -y install openssl-devel libssl-dev libopenssl-devel yum --skip-broken -y install libibverbs-dev libibverbs-devel rdma-core-devel # upgrade easybuild package automatically to latest version pip install -U easybuild # change to 'easybuild' user su - easybuild eb Python-3.6.4-foss-2018a.eb OpenMPI-2.1.2-GCC-6.4.0-2.28.eb --robot --installpath=/app/ --prefix=/scratch --tmpdir=/scratch/tmp # exit from 'easybuild' user exit # cleanup rm -rf /scratch/tmp/* /scratch/build /scratch/sources /scratch/ebfiles_repo %runscript eval "$@" %environment source /etc/profile module use /app/modules/all ml Python/3.6.4-foss-2018a OpenMPI/2.1.2-GCC-6.4.0-2.28 %labels